 The customer can also request changes at any point of the production process

-Once the final assembly work is complete, it’s time for final inspection.
+Once the final assembly work is complete, it’s time for a final inspection.

 The most important thing for Erik is to have close interaction with customers at all times.

-Erik is also a safety representative and is continuously working to ensure an ever safer work environment.
+Erik is also a safety representative and is continuously working to ensure an even safer work environment.

 Like many other people at the company, Erik is next looking forward to Tigon launching on the market.